 Genealogy begins as an interest, becomes a hobby, sometimes continues as a vocation, takes over as an obsession, and finally becomes an incurable disease.
 I have seen this in my own life and now in the lives of my children and grandchildren.

-My grandmother Sarah was not the quintessential grandmother who pulled hot chocolate chip cookies out of the oven when her grandchildren visited.
+My grandmother Zola was not the quintessential grandmother who pulled hot chocolate chip cookies out of the oven when her grandchildren visited.
 My grandmother pulled out her stories.
 Many of the stories she told us were from the lives of our ancestors.
 She had a way of bringing magic into their ordinary lives and making each one a hero, instilling a sense of belonging and pride in each of her grandchildren.

 She told stories of our third great-grandmother, Mabel Ann Morse, who was known for her quick wit and sense of humor.